JohnPAguirre/AtlantaAstronomyPiFinderPresentation/presentation/john-digital-finder-scopes.md

 <!--

 These are all great tools.
 As I learned the night sky I find that these methods are superior in their simplicity but as a beginner the challenge can be overwhelming.
 I still have a Telrad on my scope alongside the PiFinder.
-The problem isn't that they're bad — it's that they require YOU to already know the sky well enough to navigate.
+The problem isn't that they're bad â€” it's that they require YOU to already know the sky well enough to navigate.
 -->

 ---